ryanpeters-MSFT/AksWindowsFileShare/readme.md

 **Be sure to update the following:**
 - Set the username and password (base64 encoded) in [`smb-secret.yaml`](./aks/smb-secret.yaml).
-- The internal IP of the VM that contains the SMB share and the name of the share in [volume.yaml](./aks/volume.yaml)
+- The internal IP of the VM that contains the SMB share and the name of the share in [`volume.yaml`](./aks/volume.yaml)

 ```powershell
 # deploy the kubernetes resources
 .\aks\deploy.ps1
 ```

-*The output of the execution should show the public IP of the `LoadBalancer` service used by the web API application.*
+*The output of the execution should show the public IP of the `LoadBalancer` service used by the web API application.
+This may take a few minutes to provision.*

 ## Links
 - [Provision Azure NetApp Files SMB volumes for Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/aks/azure-netapp-files-smb)